mhalairt/poetry-lark/README.md

 source = "grammar.lark"
 ```

-In a more complex case you can use all features of Lark standalone parser
+In a more complex case you can use all features of Lark standalone parser:

 ```toml
 [[tool.lark.standalone]]